Test and Trace Support Payment

 - be currently receiving Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit or Pension Credit.

-For a claim to be considered, we must receive the claim and supporting evidence within 14 days of the applicant's self-isolation period ending.
+For a claim to be considered, we must receive the claim and supporting evidence within 28 days after the first day of self-isolation.
 We will be unable to accept a claim received after this point.

 Eligible individuals who are told to self-isolate more than once, may make a claim for a further self-isolation period as long as the individual meets the eligibility criteria for each individual claim and the periods of self-isolation do not overlap.